mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 \end{align}
 $$

 In the last step I have used the [Leibniz's rule](https://en.wikipedia.org/wiki/Leibniz_integral_rule) to move the gradient inside the integral.
-Here is the issue, most of the time the gradient of a density function is not itself a density function.
+Here is the issue, most of the time the gradient of a density function is not itself a density function, since it may have negative values and could not integrate to one.
 In our particular case, the quantity $$\nabla_\theta p(x_{\theta})$$ may not be a proper density.
 It follows that the integral in $$\text{(1.2)}$$ cannot be casted into an expectation and therefore it cannot be approximated as usual via Monte Carlo.

 When we try to get the gradient of the ELBO we incur in the same issue, since the gradient of the ELBO corresponds to the gradient of an expectation: